jsdelivrbot/brandzooka-code-challenge/README.md

 A prerequisite to running this application is to have node and npm installed In order to run locally:
    - cd into the client directory
-   - npm instal
+   - npm install
    - npm start

-The application should run on localhost:3000
+(The application should run on localhost:3000)

 ## Running the tests